 You may want to compare the prices as part of your decision-making, but it is also worth looking closer at the tube size.
 You can’t compare like-for-like if the sizes are different.
 If you are unsure whether or not your pet is going to enjoy a particular brand of toothpaste, you could buy a smaller tube as a trial.
 This way less will go to waste if you find that they are not happy with it.

 - Bad Breath Battling

-While looking after your dog’s dental hygiene may be the primary reason for using dog toothpaste, reducing their bad breath is a pleasant side effect.
+While looking after your dog’s dental hygiene may be the primary reason for using dog toothpaste, reducing bad breath is a pleasant side effect.
 Dental issues are one of the main reasons for dog bad breath, so if you can solve these problems, this will help significantly.
-Also, many of them contain breath freshening substances like mint.
+Also, many pet toothpastes contain breath-freshening substances like mint.
 And if you have a dog who loves to get in your face to give you a kiss, this is bound to be a relief!

 - Teeth Whitening

-Another positive effect which dog toothpaste can offer is whitening of your pooch’s teeth.
-So, if your mutt’s pearly whites are starting to look a little discolored, search for the pastes which offer whitening as one of the benefits.
+Another positive effect that dog toothpaste can offer is whitening of your pooch’s teeth.
+If your pooch's pearly whites are starting to look a little discolored or stained, search for the pastes that offer whitening and stain-removing as one of the benefits.

 Whenever you are buying something which is going into your dog’s body, it is worth looking in closer detail at the brand.
 You can check on its credentials, years of experience, and reputation.
 The packaging is also a good indication of the quality of the product.
 It should look clean-cut and professional.

 There are plenty of reasons why brushing your dog’s teeth is an important part of their general healthcare.
 Here are some of the reasons why this is something you should do as a responsible pet owner.